LordDreadfight/LordDreadfight/README.md

 You can have a look into some of my projects on my website, [letti.site](https://www.letti.site).

 ## In which languages do i code?
-I develope my projects mostly in c, c++, i also used to work with c#.
+I develop my projects mostly in c, c++, i also used to work with c#.

 [lettisite]: https://www.letti.site "letti.site"